aaronbloomfield/pdr/labs/lab04/index.md

 Your conversion should be in a PDF file called floatingpoint.pdf, which will be submitted with the pre-lab.
 The idea is to show the math behind the conversion (similar to how was done in class), not to write a program to do it.

+You must actually type up your work in a word editor (Word is fine, as is Mac Pages; [LibreOffice](http://www.libreoffice.org/) is a free alternative).
+You can ***NOT*** do the assignment by hand, then scan it in (or take a photo of it).
+It must actually be typeset in your favorite editor of choice.
+Note that the Unix honor pledge only applies to development, so you are free to use anything to type up the file.

+**File size:** the submission server will only accept files of up to a certain size, and your file must be less than this size.
+If you properly type set your document, then this will not be a problem.
+But if you write out your assignment by hand, then scan (or take a picture of) it, then it will be too big to submit.
+And note that you have to actually type set it, as mentioned above, so you should be doing this anyway.

 ------------------------------------------------------------